Melapress/wp-security-audit-log/readme.txt

 11. Mirror the WordPress audit trail to an external solution such as Syslog or Papertrail to centralize logging, ensure logs are always available and cannot be tampered with in the unfortunate case of a hack attack.

 == Changelog ==

+= 2.6.2 (2017-04-22) =

+* **New alerts to record actions & profile changes**
+	* 1006: User logged out all other sessions with the same username
+	* 4014: User opened the profile page of another user

+* **New alerts to record post and page specific settings changes**
+	* 2111: Disabled Comments / Trackbacks and Pingbacks on a published post
+	* 2112: Enabled Comments / Trackbacks and Pingbacks on a published post
+	* 2113: Disabled Comments / Trackbacks and Pingbacks on a draft post
+	* 2114: Enabled Comments / Trackbacks and Pingbacks on a draft post
+	* 2115: Disabled Comments / Trackbacks and Pingbacks on a published page
+	* 2116: Enabled Comments / Trackbacks and Pingbacks on a published page
+	* 2117: Disabled Comments / Trackbacks and Pingbacks on a draft page
+	* 2118: Enabled Comments / Trackbacks and Pingbacks on a draft page

+* **New alerts to record WordPress site-wide settings changes**
+	* 6008: User enabled / disabled the option Discourage search engines from indexing this site
+	* 6009: User enabled / disabled comments on all the website
+	* 6010: User enabled / disabled the option Comment author must fill out name and email
+	* 6011: User enabled / disabled the option Users must be logged in and registered to comment
+	* 6012: User enabled / disabled the option to automatically close comments after [X] days
+	* 6013: User changed the value of the option Automatically close comments from [X] to [X] days
+	* 6014: User enabled / disabled the option for comments to be manually approved
+	* 6015: User enabled / disabled the option for an author to have previously approved comments for the comments to appear
+	* 6016: User changed the number of links from [X] to [X] that a comment must have to be held in the queue
+	* 6017: User modified the list of keywords for comments moderation
+	* 6018: User modified the list of keywords for comments blacklisting

+* **Plugin Improvements**
+	* URL of content in alert is no longer truncated.
+Now it will be reported in full
+	* Organised the alerts in Enable/Disable Alerts section in categories and sub categories, thus they are easier to find
+	* Plugin no longer links to a non-existing log file when 404 logging is switched off
+	* Added additional checks for when using the function wp_Sessions_register_garbage_collection, which was causing a conflict with another plugin

+* **Bug Fixes**
+	* Fixed an issue in which the plugin was changing the titles of WooCommerce product pages for logged in users [Ticket](https://wordpress.org/support/topic/woocommerce-product-name-missing-from-page-titles-after-v2-6/)
+	* Fixed an issue in which plugin was unable to handle automated generated content with author 0 [Ticket](https://github.com/WPWhiteSecurity/WP-Security-Audit-Log/issues/378)

 = 2.6.1 (2017-03-09) =